cabforum/code-signing/docs/CSBR.md

 |                                                       |                                                                                                                                                                                                    |                                                                                                                                                                                      |
 | Name of application signer and approver               | Obtain letter from verified Officer confirming the names of the application signer and approver                                                                                                    | Obtained letter from the President confirming the names of the duly authorized names of the application signer and approver as they appear in the application                        |

 As a result of applying the above procedures, I/we found [no / the following] exceptions [list of exceptions].
-However, these procedures do not constitute an audit of the company's application for an EV Certificate, and therefore I express no opinion on the application dated ......................., 20.....
+However, these procedures do not constitute an audit of the company's application for an EV Code Signing Certificate, and therefore I express no opinion on the application dated ......................., 20.....

 This letter is for use solely in connection with the application for an Extended Validation Certificate by [Client] dated ......................., 20......